dmbarbour/wikilon/docs/AboutABC.md

 ## ABC Evaluation and Performance

-### Evaluation Strategy
+ABC evaluation rewrites an ABC program into a different representation of the same program.
 A general evaluation strategy for ABC is:

 * rewrite outer program
 * evaluate inner values

-By first rewriting the outer program, we get the most opportunity to apply annotations or drop conditional evaluations.
+By first rewriting the outer program, we get the most opportunity to apply annotations or drop conditional evaluation.
 When rewriting has fully completed, we'll have a stable structure containing code and blocks.
 We can go through each block and repeat the evaluation strategy.

 A runtime has discretion to deviate from this strategy.
 Evaluation order doesn't affect program semantics.

-### Big Step Dictionary
+### Accelerated Dictionary

-A runtime can optimize an anonymous dictionary of common words, i.e. such that the common definition of inline `i` effectively becomes a single operation rather than expanding to `[][]baad` and evaluating in multiple small steps.
-Developers would be expected and encouraged to derive from this dictionary for performance benefits.
+A runtime can optimize an anonymous dictionary of common words, such that they achieve near native performance or use more efficient representations for things like natural numbers.
+Developers may then derive from this dictionary.

-Even without compilation, we can recognize a number of useful functions and hand optimize them for an interpreter.
-It doesn't take many functions to greatly improve performance.
-And recognizing these definitions also makes it easier to recognize rewrite optimizations.

-We aren't limited to optimizing the functions.
-We can also optimize the representations, e.g. using an efficient representation for natural numbers.

 Some useful areas to pursue big step acceleration:

 * natural number arithmetic
 * binary and list processing